(click to enlarge)

 Mark D Larsen

-When chatting with people about my Tesla Model 3 and rooftop solar, they often want to know how many panels it takes to drive on sunshine.
+When chatting with people about electric cars and rooftop solar, they often want to know how many panels it takes to drive on sunshine.
 The answer, of course, depends on the energy efficiency of the electric vehicle and the average number of miles one drives per day.
 Beyond that, we can use fairly reasonable assumptions to estimate the answer:

 - To account for short winter days, long summer days, clear days, rainy days, installers usually estimate an average of only 5 hours of sunshine per day.